 In November of 2016, Manchester University received a \$300,000 grant to support efforts to raise awareness about sexual assault, domestic violence, dating violence and stalking, and enhanced victim support.
 The three-year award allows Manchester to implement its CARE Initiative - Creating a Respectful Environment - for the North Manchester and Fort Wayne campuses.
 The plan dovetails with MU Title IX policies and procedures.
 Manchester applied for and received a continuation of the grant effective October 2019 through September 2020.
+In September 2021, Manchester University requested the discontinuance of the CARE Grant.

-Sexual Violence/Domestic Violence/ Stalking Programming and Training: The CARE Initiative is an office dedicated towards intimate partner violence prevention as well prevention pertaining to violence against our community including sexual assault, dating/domestic violence and stalking.
-Trainings were provided to incoming students, peer educators and safety officers.
-Work related to supporting the LGBTQ+ community, initiatives involving the YMCA, victim assistance programming were also a part of the CARE Initiative.
-Sexual Assault Awareness month and Domestic Violence Awareness Campaigns were incorporated on campus as well.
+Sexual Violence/Domestic Violence/ Stalking Programming and Training: July 2021 the University Title IX team resumed coordination of prevention based training for intimate partner violence prevention as well prevention pertaining to violence against our community including sexual assault, dating/domestic violence and stalking.
+Trainings were provided to incoming students, resident hall assistants, and student campus leadership.
+Work related to supporting the LGBTQ+ community, bystander intervention and survivor assistance resources.
+Collaboration between campus stakeholders from Athletics, Faculty and Student Life supported Domestic Violence and Sexual Assault Awareness months.
+Opportunities were provided to support campus prevention awareness, education and action activities.